-Annually, Ph.D. students are required to submit a Progress towards Degree report in the Graduate Student Online Annual Report System (GSOARS--see https://grad.ncsu.edu/faculty-and-staff/information-systems/gsoars-for-students/).
-This report allows you and your advisor to track your progress in coursework, and the various realms of graduate education such as teaching experiences, publications, presentations, work on research projects, etc. This report is filed in late Fall to report activities for a calendar year.
-Students are then able to use results from this report in discussions with their advisor and other faculty members on their experiences from the past year and any plans that should be made to work on deficient areas in the coming years.
+Annually, Ph.D. students are reviewed each year by program faculty to discuss each student's progress and any concerns.
+In addition, comments could be added into Mypack portal that are either public to the student or not.
+In addition, students should be meeting with their advisor at least once each semester for advising and to track your progress in coursework, and the various realms of graduate education such as teaching experiences, publications, presentations, work on research projects, etc. Students should discuss with their advisor and other faculty members their experiences from the past year and any plans that should be made to work on deficient areas in the coming years.

-Initial Review Process
+Initial Planning Process

-At the end of the second semester (full-time students) or third semester (part-time students) (18 credit hours), PAS faculty will review the student's progress during an end-of-semester PAS meeting (see below for potential review process steps).
-In consultation with his/her IAA, the student is expected to outline via GSOARS areas of academic/professional interests, plans for cultivating research skills, and potential topics for the dissertation at the same time as submitting a draft of the Plan of Work (SIS).
-Some PAS may require additional material (e.g. writing sample) from each student.
+Upon admission, new doctoral students meet with their initial advisor to plan courses and a draft Plan of Work (POW), outlining the steps toward degree completion..
+In consultation with his/her/their IAA, the student is expected to outline areas of academic/professional interests, plans for cultivating research skills, and potential topics for the dissertation at the same time as submitting a draft of the Plan of Work (Mypack portal).

-The purpose of this review is for faculty to provide advice about credit-earning research, teaching, and extension experiences, in addition to courses, that will help prepare the student for dissertation research and meet the student's career goals.
-For students engaged in interdisciplinary research, faculty members involved in the review may come from inside or outside the student's PAS and should be prepared for the meeting with the information provided by the student from GSOARS and SIS.
+The purpose of this meeting is for faculty to provide advice about credit-earning research, teaching, and extension experiences, in addition to courses, which will help prepare the student for dissertation research and meet the student's career goals.
+For students engaged in interdisciplinary research, faculty members involved in the review may come from inside or outside the student's concentration and should be prepared for the meeting with the information provided by the student from Mypack portal.